 by Texas Homesteader

 Our family enjoys a very close relationship.
-Although one of our children lives on the east coast (unless I can guilt her into moving back to Texas, eh hem…) our other children and all of our grandbabies reside in northeast Texas.
+Our children and all of our grandbabies reside in northeast Texas.
 My parents are close enough for a visit and my siblings are all Texas residents as well.

 Preparing To Gather

 We prepare for this event for months.
 All year we’ve been clearing downed limbs, dead trees and brush and piling it up at a location in our back pasture.
 Then about a month before RanchFest we employ our 4-legged self-propelled lawn mower crew to manicure this pasture and get it ready for our visitors’ many happy hours of romping.
 The girls absolutely LOVE their lawn-mowing job and tackle it with enthusiasm!

 For our RanchFest event we will provide the main dish and everyone brings something to go with it.
 This year we made pulled pork BBQ sandwiches with some of the wild pork RancherMan has harvested.
 I also made a very large pot of Ranch-Style beans and a large pan of my favorite homemade fudgy brownies.
 And of course we had lots and lots of hotdogs for the grill.